MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ## File Systems

-The following connectors are under file systems.
+he following table lists the collaboration and communications connectors that are available.
 |Connector name|Publisher|Description|
 |:------ |:----------- |:----------- |
 |Amazon S3|BA Insight|BA Insight's Amazon S3 connector works with all content stored in S3.
 Organizations can use the connector to securely connector to S3 and index content from S3 buckets.
 Powerful filtering capabilities give organizations control over what content found in S3 should be indexed.
 For more information, see [Amazon S3 connector](https://www.bainsight.com/connectors/amazon-s3-connector-sharepoint-azure-elasticsearch/).|